 Actively training traffic handlers since 1984

 When disasters or other emergencies strike, amateur radio operators relay critical information to save lives and property, as well as to report on the health and welfare of victims—even when Internet and phone service are unavailable or overloaded.
-The Central Ohio Traffic Net is a conduit for traffic between Central Ohio and the rest of the National Traffic System and Radio Relay International.
+The Central Ohio Traffic Net is a conduit for traffic between Central Ohio and the rest of the world through National Traffic System and Radio Relay International affiliates.

-Messages are sent over amateur radio frequencies as a radiogram, a standard form that contains sender and recipient information, as well as a twenty-five word message.
+Messages are typically sent over amateur radio frequencies as a radiogram, a standard form that contains sender and recipient information, as well as a short message.
 Volunteer traffic handlers from around the country pass radiograms all over the United States and beyond as a public service.

 Because disasters often strike without warning, we keep our skills in traffic handling sharp by relaying birthday greetings and other small messages on behalf of both other amateur radio operators and the public at large, as well as during exercises.